quicwg/multipath/draft-lmbdhk-quic-multipath.md

 {{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose multipath packet schedulers.

-Multipath QUIC uses acknowledgments like regularly QUIC.
+Multipath QUIC uses acknowledgments like regular QUIC.
 More details about these acknowledgments are provided later.
 Multipath QUIC enables new techniques to cope with packet losses compared to QUIC.
 In QUIC, a lost packet can either be abandoned or retransmitted over the same path once it has been detected as lost.
 A Multipath QUIC implementation can use different strategies to cope with losses.